alexmingikim/data-engineering/REST API Extractor with Python/README.md

-# Polygon Tickers CSV Exporter
+# Stock Tickers ETL Script

-This Python script retrieves stock tickers from the Polygon.io API and saves them into a CSV file with a structured schema.
-It supports fetching multiple pages of results from the paginated API.
+This Python script fetches stock ticker information from the Polygon API and loads it into a Snowflake database.

+## Features

+- Fetches active stock tickers from the Polygon API.
+- Inserts all ticker data into Snowflake with appropriate data types.